webosose/website/content/en/docs/guides/setup/system-requirements.md

 ## Target Device Requirements

-webOS OSE is optimized for **Raspberry Pi 3**.
-To test apps and components on Raspberry Pi 3, we recommend that you prepare the following set of hardware and peripheral devices.
+A **target device** is a device that runs webOS OSE. webOS OSE is optimized for **Raspberry Pi 3**.
+To test apps and services on Raspberry Pi 3, we recommend that you prepare the following set of hardware and peripheral devices.

 * Raspberry Pi 3
 * microSD card (8 GB or larger) and microSD card reader device